tiancongli/mebank/README.md

 Except the opencsv, I used the [lombok](https://projectlombok.org/) lib to simplify the construction of classes.
 By using annotations like` @Data`, `@NoArgsConstructor`, it can add some code for me automatically.
 If you are using IDE, to avoid warnings, you may want to install a plugin.
+I also used [junit](https://junit.org/junit5/) for testing.

 ## Authors